withsocial/docker-build/README.md

 # WithSocial Laravel CI Builds

-Run CI builds on your php/laravel applications with this dockerfile which includes everything you need for standard/advanced Laravel tests.
-PHP 7, Git, Composer, SQLite and any packages you need.
+Run CI builds on your php/laravel applications with this repo which includes everything you need for standard/advanced Laravel tests.
+PHP 7.0-latest, Git, Composer, SQLite and any packages you need.

 ### Example usage with GitLab's `.gitlab-ci.yml`
 ```yml